Beef and Sweet Fennel Tagine

 2

-Cut the meat into 2cm cubes and toss in the Moroccan seasoning, garlic, salt, saffron if using, and oil.
+Toss the beef in the Moroccan seasoning, garlic, salt, saffron if using, and oil.
 Cover and set aside for 15 minutes.

 3